-We are well aware of a definition of a patent troll, aka a non-practicing entity which accumulates patents for monetization purposes.
+We are well aware of a definition of a patent troll, aka a non-practicing entity that accumulates patents for monetization purposes.
 The question is- Is it right to classify any company trying to monetize its intellectual property as trolls?

 Not fair.
 Right?

 The same perspective applies to patent monetization agencies that buy patents from small inventors and enforces them such that the rights of an inventor are protected.
-It is a fact that major corporations seldom care about small inventors or micro entities patents and infringe them despite being knowledgeable of their existence.
+It is a fact that major corporations seldom care about small inventors or micro-entities’ patents and infringe them despite being knowledgeable of their existence.

-When we talk about protecting rights of an inventor, it is important to consider that inventors whose patents are infringed by giants seldom have the money to rage a lawsuit.
+When we talk about protecting the rights of an inventor, it is important to consider that inventors whose patents are infringed by giants seldom have the money to rage a lawsuit.
 In such situations, organizations get a chance to get away with infringement without paying a penny.

 Are inventors rights protected?